Cookie12321/TedAI_Aesop/README.md

 ## Thanks

-Many thanks to Kunbbib because this is a fork off of https://github.com/Kungbib/flask-docker-example, which we used to help jumpstart our Flask web app on Docker.
+Many thanks to Kungbib because this is a fork off of https://github.com/Kungbib/flask-docker-example, which we used to help jumpstart our Flask web app on Docker.